 Anna V. Q. Ross’s most recent book, Milk Teeth, won the 2020 Benjamin Saltman Poetry Award and will be published by Red Hen Press in 2022.
-Her previous collections include If a Storm (Anhinga Press), selected by Julianna Baggott for the Robert Dana-Anhinga Prize for Poetry, and the chapbooks Figuring (Bull City Press), which was a finalist for the 2015 Alice Fay Di Casagnola Award from the Poetry Society of America, and Hawk Weather (Finishing Line Press), winner the New Women’s Voice Prize and the Jean Pedrick Chapbook Award from the New England Poetry Society.
-Her work has been recognized by the Massachusetts Cultural Council Artist Fellowship program, and she has received additional scholarships and fellowships from the Vermont Studio Center, Sewanee Writers’ Conference, Squaw Valley Poetry Workshop, and Grub Street.
+Her previous collections include If a Storm (Anhinga Press, winner of the Robert Dana-Anhinga Prize for Poetry), Figuring (Bull City Press, a finalist for the 2015 Alice Fay Di Casagnola Award from the Poetry Society of America), and Hawk Weather (winner the New Women’s Voice Prize from Finishing Line Press and the Jean Pedrick Chapbook Award from the New England Poetry Society.
+A recipient of fellowships from the Massachusetts Cultural Council, the Fulbright Foundation, Virginia Center for the Creative Arts, Vermont Studio Center, Sewanee Writers’ Conference, Squaw Valley Poetry Workshop, and Grub Street.
 Individual poems have appeared or are forthcoming in Harvard Review Online, The New Republic, Provincetown Arts, The Paris Review, Southern Humanities Review, and The Southern Review, among other journals.
-She holds degrees from Mount Holyoke College and Columbia University, teaches in the Writing, Literature & Publishing Program at Emerson College, and is a contributing editor for Salamander.
-She lives in Dorchester, MA, where she co-hosts the poetry and music performance series Unearthed Song & Poetry and raises chickens.
+A contributing editor and reviewer for Salamander, she teaches at Emerson College and lives with her family in Dorchester, MA, where she co-hosts the poetry and music performance series Unearthed Song & Poetry and raises chickens.

 Photo by Tracy Powell